 FAQs on Health Insurance, Medicare Insurance, and Employee Benefits In Loveland, Longmont, Fort Collins, Windsor, Greeley, CO, and Surrounding Areas

-If you’re healthy, you probably wonder if you really need health insurance.
-You can pay for your medical needs as they come up, and not pay a monthly premium to do it, right?
-While, technically, that is true, the biggest benefit to having health insurance is to protect you from emergencies that can happen anytime.
-A tumble down the ski slope, a broken leg, slipping on ice, appendicitis, pneumonia that lands you in the hospital…all of these will cost you a lot of money if you don’t have insurance and could cripple you with medical debt for years.
+If you’re healthy, you might wonder whether you really need health insurance.
+After all, you could simply pay for your medical needs as they arise and avoid paying a monthly premium, right?
+While technically true, the biggest advantage of having health insurance is to protect you from unexpected emergencies that can happen at any time.
+A fall on the ski slope, a broken leg, slipping on ice, appendicitis, or pneumonia requiring hospitalization—all of these scenarios can cost you a significant amount of money without insurance and could leave you burdened with medical debt for years.

 This depends on several factors.
 If your income falls within a certain range, you may qualify.